TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Asset.addVersion(path: File | string)

-Update an asset with a new version of the document use the `addVersion` function.
+Update an asset with a new version of the document using the `addVersion` function.
 The input of this function is a path to the file location that you want to update the asset with.
-The file you want to add as new version does not in any way have to correspond to the asset.
+The file you want to add as a new version does not in any ways have to correspond to the asset.

 ##### Example